Royal Malaysia Police: Arrest of Nur Misuari

-Al-Mau'nah Arms Heist
+Al-Mau'nah arms heist

-In the early morning on 2 July 2000, 21 members of the militant group visited the outpost and camp of Bn 304 Rejimen Askar Wataniah under the guise of a surprise inspection and confiscated the soldiers' weapons and carted the weapons away from the armoury.
-They took away a huge cache of firearms and ammunition, including 97 M16 assault rifles, four GPMGs, five grenade launchers, 9,095 rounds of 5.56 mm and 60 rounds of 40 mm ammunition.
+In the early morning on 2 July 2000, 21 individuals, part of the militia group Al-Mau'nah, visited the outpost and camp of Bn 304 Rejimen Askar Wataniah under the guise of a surprise inspection, seizing weapons including 97 M16 assault rifles, four GPMGs, five grenade launchers, 9,095 rounds of 5.56 mm and 60 rounds of 40 mm ammunition.
 The group was later cornered in the village of Sauk, Perak and involved in a stand-off with the Malaysian Army and Royal Malaysian Police forces.
 The Malaysian Special Forces threw a containment cordon around Bukit Jenalik.
-Tpr Matthew anak Medan from 21 Commando was murdered by this militant group and was awarded Pahlawan Gagah Berani.
+Tpr Matthew anak Medan from 21 Commando was murdered by one of the militants and was awarded Pahlawan Gagah Berani.
 The leader and militant group surrendered to the Malaysian Special Forces and later they were handed over to the police.

 The Al-Mau'nah group later surrendered, and the leaders were brought to trial for "waging war upon the King".
 Mohamed Amin Mohamed Razali and his group were brought to trial for charges of "waging war against the King" and became the first group of people convicted of such charges in Malaysia.
-Mohamed Amin Mohamed Razali and his two lieutenants, Zahit Muslim and Jamaluddin Darus, were sentenced to death.
+Mohamed Amin Mohamed Razali, alongside other militiamen Zahit Muslim and Jamaluddin Darus, were sentenced to death.
 Sixteen others were given life sentences.
 Police Detective Corporal Sanghadevan was murdered during the incident.
 Assistant Superintendent Police Abdul Razak Mohd.
 Yusof was awarded the Seri Pahlawan Gagah Perkasa for his role in resolving the stand-off.

-Memali Incident
+Memali incident

 The Memali Incident occurred in the remote village of Memali, Baling in the state of Kedah on 19 November 1985.
 A task force of 200 policemen under orders from the Acting Prime Minister and Home Minister Musa Hitam, laid siege to kampung (village) houses in Memali.
 The houses were occupied by an Islamic sect of about 400 people led by Ibrahim Mahmud a.k.a.
 Ibrahim Libya, a member of the Malaysian Islamic Party (PAS).